BIG-MAP/WP4APIExample/README.md

 Usually, REST APIs match HTTP commands (GET) and paths (/pump), also called URIs (Uniform resource identifiers), to program routines inside the server.
 Responses and requests can contain data in their body which can be stored in JSON format, a type of human readable data interchange format.

 ## Specification
+The minimal pump API can receive 3 types of requests, with no parameters, all of them use the GET HTTP command so they can be sent from a web browser (Example: typing 190.157.46.49:81/pump prompts the browser to send a GET /pump request to the server):

+* GET /pump: Returns the pump data as a JSON document.
+Example response body: {“id”:1, “port”:2, “status”: 0}
+* GET /pump/on: Turns the pump on and returns the pump data as a JSON document.
+Example response body: {“id”:1, “port”:2, “status”: 0}
+* GET /pump/off: Turns the pump off and returns the pump data as a JSON document.
+Example response body: {“id”:1, “port”:2, “status”: 1}

-The minimal API is documented using the OpenAPI specification, the corresponding file can be found [here](/ESP8266/ESPMinPumpEx/minpumpapi.yaml).
-The specification file can also be rendered in an interactive form using the Swagger [editor](https://editor.swagger.io/) (go to file -> import yaml file)
+A more detailed specification using the OpenAPI specification, can be found in /ESP8266/ESPMinPumpEx/minpumpapi.yaml

+The specification file can also be rendered in an interactive form using the Swagger editor (go to file -> import yaml file)

+An example of an API that would run more advanced operations, for example pump-water operations could look like this:

+* GET /pump_water/params: return pump information and available parameter values.
+Example response:
+{"id": 0,  "type": "pump_water",  "pumping_time": [0, 50],  "pumping_speed": [0,255],  "input_substances": ["Water"], "measure": [{"type": "temp", "measure_time": ["at_start",        "at_end"]}]}

+* POST /pump_water: receives a request with the desired parameters, runs the operation and returns the measured data.
+Example request body:
+{ "id": 1,  "type": "pump_water",  "pumping_time": 20,  "pumping_speed": 100, "input_substances": ["Water"],  "measure": [ {"type": "temp", "measure_time": "at_end" }] }

+Example response body
+{"id": 1,  "meta_data": { "id": 1,  "type": "pump_water",  "pumping_time": 20,   "pumping_speed": 100, "input_substances": [ "Water" ], "measure": [ { "type": "temp",       "measure_time": "at_end" } ] }, "data": [ {"type": "temp", "measured_data": 21.5 } ]}
-The API specification for running pump_water operations can be seen [here](/Operations/pump_water/pump_waterapi.yaml) (Implementation in progress)
+A more detailed specification can be seen in  /Operations/pump_water/pump_waterapi.yaml

 ## Implementation